Rylern/ACR122U-tutorial/README.md

 }
 ```

-Finally, let's do the same but for the MIFARE Classic 1k.
+Finally, let's do the same with the MIFARE Classic 1k.
 This tag consists of 16 sectors of 4 blocks, each block containing 16 bytes.
 The data is protected by a 6-bytes key, the default key being `FFh FFh FFh FFh FFh FFh`.
 You can find more information on the [data sheet](https://www.nxp.com/docs/en/data-sheet/MF1S50YYX_V1.pdf) of the tag.

 With the MIFARE Classic 1k, we need do authenticate before accessing a sector, which is indicated on page 12 and 13 of the [API Driver Manual of ACR122U](https://www.acs.com.hk/download-manual/419/API-ACR122U-2.04.pdf).